ContentMine/pdf2svg/README.txt

 In the best case the SVG produced will be almost indistinguishable on the screen from the PDF.
 Moreover the consumer should need to know nothing about PDF.
 The SVG can then be processed by the SVG2rawXML module in AMI.

+==Updates==
+PDF2SVG is "finished" but because of the awful mess that is STM publishers fonts we expect that font information will be continually updates.
+See NOTES.txt for any late changes and also read the issue tracker on Bitbucket

 ==Architecture==
 PDF2SVG is written in Java >= 1.5 and built/distributed under Maven.
 It relies on the following libraries: